Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Results

 \subsection{Ablation Study}

-To observe the effects of CTAL in our SS and MS configurations, we first evaluate the performance of the base EMA-Net architecture without CTAL or the CSF blocks.
-Therefore, it only contains a single projection layer for the initial prediction features and the corresponding task-specific decoder heads.
-Next, we evaluate the performance change from adding CTAL in the single-scale variation, and then with cross-scale fusion in the multi-scale variation.
-As we can see in Table~\ref{tab:modular_ablation}, EMA-Net without CTAL does not outperform the STL baseline for NYUv2 and achieves a +6.47\% MTL gain on Cityscapes.
-Adding CTAL, we can see a +2.64\% and +12.67\% improvement in the MTL gain for each dataset compared to the STL baseline.
-Finally, having CTAL with deep supervision at multiple scales with CSF, we see further MTL gains with +4.76\% and +14.85\% on NYUv2 and Cityscapes respectively.
-Overall, we see large MTL gains across both datasets using our SS and MS configurations.
+\s{To observe the effects of CTAL in isolation for our SS and MS configurations (i.e., CTAL$_{SS}$ and CTAL$_{MS}$), we follow the same procedure a~\cite{xu2018pad}, where we evaluate the performance of the base task-prediction distillation architecture without CTAL or the CSF blocks, and use a simple concatenation operation for the cross-task distillation step.
+This means that we simply take the features of each initial task prediction, concatenate them together, and pass that block to the final decoders.
+This model is named ``Concat" in~\cref{tab:modular_ablation}.
+Next, we evaluate the performance change from adding CTAL in the single-scale variation (CTAL$_{SS}$), and then with cross-scale fusion in the multi-scale variation (CTAL$_{MS}$).
+As we can see in Table~\ref{tab:modular_ablation}, the standard task-prediction distillation framework using a concatenation operation does not outperform the STL baseline for NYUv2 and achieves a +6.47\% MTL gain on Cityscapes.
+With CTAL$_{SS}$, we can see a +2.64\% and +12.67\% improvement in the MTL gain for each dataset compared to the STL baseline.
+Finally, having CTAL$_{MS}$ with deep supervision at multiple scales with CSF, we see further MTL gains with +4.76\% and +14.85\% on NYUv2 and Cityscapes respectively.
+Overall, we see large MTL gains across both datasets using our SS and MS configurations.}\s{WHy shown only for these two datasets? }